Esser50K/HalfWPAid/README.md

 Use
 > -s or --ssid

 to specify the SSID of the network to crack directly.
-I flag is not set the script will ask you for it during execution.
+If flag is not set the script will ask you for it during execution.

 Use
 > -c or --capture

 to specify the location of the PCAP file to read the packets from.

 To provide the cracker with words to use you must pass either the Worlist parameter or STDIN.

 Use
 > -w or --wordlist

 to scpecify the location of the worlist file to load the password candidates from.

 Use
 > --stdin

 to read the words from stdin.
 You can use a password generator program and pipe it's output to this cracker.